 What are our Sunday morning services like?

-Most Sundays, we have three worship services: traditional Lutheran services at 8 and 11 a.m. in our Sanctuary, and a contemporary service at 9:30 in our Faith Center, featuring the music of our praise band.
+You are invited to participate in one of three worship services: traditional Lutheran services at 8 and 11 a.m. in our Sanctuary, and a contemporary service at 9:30 in our Faith Center, featuring the music of our praise band.

-The contemporary service keeps the basic framework of the liturgy but is more informal and uses PowerPoint slides and lively hymns and praise songs accompanied by guitars, drums, and electric keyboard.
+The contemporary service keeps the basic framework of the liturgy but is more informal and uses PowerPoint slides and lively hymns and praise songs accompanied by guitars, drums, and keyboard.

 What should I wear to church?

-For the traditional services, you’ll see people wearing everything to resort-casual to jackets and ties.
+For the traditional services, you’ll see people wearing everything from resort-casual to jackets and ties.
 Most people seem to prefer what might be considered business-casual clothing, but basically just dress comfortably.
 Odds are you’ll find folks wearing the same kind of clothes as you are.
 At the more-casual contemporary service, you’ll see a lot of people in jeans and even shorts during the summer.

 Can I receive Communion?